310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Kanata %}
-Okay, then let's do that.
-It will be okay, the five of us together are invincible~♪
+okay, then let's do that. it will be okay, the five of us together are invincible~♪
 {% endbubble %}

 {% bubble Chiaki %}